ocean-mapping-group/ocean-mapping-group.github.io/grid/cutMVPLocationSections.md

 | `-downcast` | Process only the downcast portion of the MVP profile. | |
 | `-bothcast` | Process both upcast and downcast portions of the MVP profile.
 This is the default. | |
 | `-v` | Enable verbose output during processing. | |

+## How It Works
+1.  **File Opening:** Opens the MVP file, all input image files, and the output ASCII file.
+2.  **MVP Data Reading:** Reads the MVP data from the specified file, extracting depth and sound velocity information.
+3.  **Image Data Reading:** Reads the `JHC_header` from each input image file.
+4.  **Profile Extraction:** For each vertical step (`dz`) from `0` to `max_depth`:
+    *   **MVP Resampling:** Interpolates the MVP data to get the sound velocity at the current depth.
+    *   **Image Slice Extraction:** For each input image, it extracts the pixel value (intensity) at the specified `xloc` and current depth.
+If `xwidth` is greater than 1, it averages pixels around `xloc`.
+    *   Writes the combined depth, sound velocity, and image intensities to the output ASCII file.

+## Output Files
+*   `<output.ascii>`: An ASCII file containing combined depth, sound velocity, and image intensity values along the vertical section.

+## Dependencies
+*   `array.h`: For `JHC_header` structure and image data handling.
+*   `support.h`: For general utility functions and error handling.

+## Notes
+This tool is particularly useful for creating cross-sectional views of oceanographic data, allowing for visual correlation between sound velocity profiles and acoustic imagery (e.g., from echosounders or sidescan).
+This can help identify scattering layers, thermoclines, or other water column features.